KwanLab/Autometa/docs/source/running-autometa.rst

 .. note::

     This process will lead to nf-core tools creating a file named :code:`nf-params.json`.
 This file contains your specified parameters that differed from the pipeline's defaults.
-This file can be modified by hand and shared to allow even easier configuration/sharing of settings (e.g. among members within a lab who use the same computing system).
+This file can also be modified by hand and/or shared to allow reproducible configuration/sharing of settings (e.g. among members within a lab who use the same computing system).

-    Additionally all Autometa specific pipeline parameters can be used as command line arguments using the :code:`nextflow run ...` command by prepending the parameter name with two hyphens (e.g. :code:`--input`)
+    Additionally all Autometa specific pipeline parameters can be used as command line arguments using the :code:`nextflow run ...` command by prepending the parameter name with two hyphens (e.g. :code:`--input "my/file/path/contigs"`)

 Advanced